 At Your Baby Scan, we take our staff and customer's safety incredibly seriously.
 As a result, as we re-open our scan centres, we have to make some significant changes to the services we offer and the way we offer them.

 This page outlines those changes, and how we are keeping you safe, and some instructions you will need to follow when visiting our scan centres.

 As we re-open our scan centres, there are some immediate changes that you'll notice:

 - Reducing scans to 2x scans per hour

-- Only 1x partner or a guest from the same household (mum, dad, sister etc. so long as you live with them) plus any dependent children that you already have are allowed to attend your scan with you.
+- Only 3x guests from the same social bubble (people you are already in regular contact with) plus any dependent children that you already have are allowed to attend your scan with you.

 - We are temporarily suspending our Basic and Premium packages to allow effective social distancing.
 In contrast to other clinics, appointment times for our Standard package will be spread 30 minutes apart